nutanix/nutanix.ansible/README.md

 ## Foundation
 > For the 1.1.0 release of the ansible plugin, it will have N-1 compatibility with the Foundation.
 This release was tested against Foundation versions v5.2 and v5.1.1

+> For the 1.9.1 release of the ansible plugin, it was tested against NDB versions v2.5.2

 Foundation based examples : https://github.com/nutanix/nutanix.ansible/tree/main/examples/foundation

 ## Foundation Central